 We can build a healthier future, together

-The Philadelphia Tribune and Independence Blue Cross have joined efforts to bring greater awareness to chronic health issues affecting the African American community in Philadelphia.
-From heart disease and diabetes to hypertension, vaccine hesitancy and maternal care, the Our Community.
-Our Health. campaign acknowledges systemic and historic structures impacting the delivery of medical care and empowers with accurate information and approachable solutions.
+The Philadelphia Tribune and Independence Blue Cross have joined efforts to bring greater awareness to chronic health issues affecting the communities served by The Tribune.
+From heart disease and diabetes to hypertension, vaccine access, and maternal care, the Our Community.
+Our Health. campaign acknowledges systemic and historic structures impacting the delivery of medical care and empowers all with accurate information and approachable solutions.

-The African American community is facing significant health conditions, including diabetes, heart disease, and hypertension, reflecting centuries of systemic racism and discrimination.
+Our community is facing significant health conditions, including diabetes, heart disease, and hypertension.

-These conditions exist at alarming rates and impact daily quality of life and longevity.
+These conditions can impact daily quality of life and longevity.
 More alarming, diabetes and heart disease tend to occur together, so individuals who develop one of these conditions often develop another.
 The good news is there are steps you can take to prevent and manage chronic conditions.

 Heart disease.
-The leading cause of death in African Americans is heart disease.
-In fact, the rate of high blood pressure in African Americans in the U.S. is among the highest in the world.
+One of the leading causes of death in our community is heart disease.
+In fact, it is the leading cause of death in African Americans and the rate of high blood pressure in African Americans in the U.S. is among the highest in the world.
 High blood pressure can lead to a range of problems, including heart attack, heart failure, stroke, and kidney failure.
 High blood pressure, high blood cholesterol, and smoking are key risk factors for heart disease.

 Diabetes.
+Diabetes is also one of the leading causes of death in our community.
 African Americans are much more likely to be diagnosed with — and die from — diabetes than their white counterparts.
 Individuals with diabetes can develop serious health complications, including cardiovascular disease, nerve damage, kidney damage, eye damage, skin conditions, depression, and more.
 Diabetes can be hereditary, so those with a family history of the condition need to be more careful and mindful about prevention.

 Our Community.
 Our Health. videos